 16. Cursor /Brightness controls:

 Use the cursor controls to make various selections when in any menu.
-When not in a menu, and in DVD mode, press ◀ /▶ to adjust the brightness.
+When not in a menu, and in the brightness.
 A display bar will appear at the bottom of the screen indicating the brightness levels.